philippschulte/fastly-promises/README.md

 Update `first_byte_timeout` property for every backend and service if the value is less than 5000 milliseconds:

-1. Get all services associated with an account
+1. Get all the services associated with the Fastly API token
+2. Filter out the service IDs
-2. Iterate over all services
+3. Iterate over all services synchronously
-3. Get all versions
+4. Get all the versions
-4. Filter out the active version
+5. Filter out the active version
-5. Get all backends for the active version
+6. Get all the backends for the active version
-6. Filter out the infected backends
+7. Filter out the affected backends
-7. Continue with the next service if there are no infected backends
+8. Continue with the next service if there are no affected backends
-8. Clone the active version
+9. Clone the active version
-9. Update all infected backends for the cloned version
+10. Update all the affected backends parallelly
-10. Activate the cloned version
+11. Activate the cloned version

 ```javascript
 const fastly = require('fastly-promises');